minseon9/spring-liquibase-boilerplate/README.md

 ## spring-liquibase workflow

 This repository is a template/sample to use Liquibase consistently in a Gradle multi-project.
 Custom Gradle tasks handle changelog initialization, migration generation from entity diffs, and automatic include management.

 ### Versions

 - Gradle: 8.14.x
-- Spring Boot: 3.5.x (see root `build.gradle.kts`)
+- Spring Boot: 3.5.0
-- Kotlin: 2.0.x
+- Kotlin: 2.1.21
 - Liquibase Gradle Plugin: 2.2.2
 - Liquibase Hibernate: 4.33.0
-- Java: 17
+- Java: 21

 ---